|Age||Rising 3rd and 4th graders|

 As part of our Summer Sailing School, we operate two other summer programs: the Summer Learning Project (SLP) and SwimSailScience (SSS).
 Both programs specifically target Boston Public School students identified as being at risk for summer learning loss.
 The students in these programs receive transportation, two meals each day, and lessons in swimming, sailing, and science, all at no cost to their families.
 No prior sailing or swimming experience is necessary for students to attend.
 Unlike our "Step" programs, students must be referred by their schools in order to register.
 Past Boston Public School partners for the Summer Learning Project have included the Harvard-Kent, Warren-Prescott, Adams, Haley, and Young Achievers.

-Note: Registration for the 2014 Summer Learning Project is closed.
-Registration for the 2014 Swim Sail Science program will be conducted at select Boston Publics Schools.
-Please return to this website in February 2014 for more information on which schools we will be working with.
+Note: Registration for the 2015 Summer Learning Project is not open to the general public.
+Registration for the 2015 Swim Sail Science program will be conducted at select Boston Publics Schools.
+Please return to this website in late February 2015 for more information on which schools we will be working with.

 From the Executive Director